 Welcome!
 This space was created specifically for women who lead.

 I am convinced that, regardless of where you are on your leadership journey, you will find information to help you grow and become a better leader who leads.

 My leadership training was largely in predominately male environments until I had the privilege of completing the Smith College Consortium on Strategic Thinking.

-For two weeks I had the opportunity to collaborate with a group of dynamic women from Fortune 500 companies, who served in leadership positions at all levels within their organizations.
+It was at Smith College that I had the opportunity to collaborate with a group of dynamic women from Fortune 500 companies, who served in leadership positions at all levels within their organizations.